MamboBryan/newsletter/newsletter/2025-08-31/newsletter/index.md

 ## Welcomes & Hellos! 🫂

-Winter is falling.
+Winter ❄️ has fallen.
 Get it?
 Winterfell?
 Anyway, we hope that you are all well and building as usual.
 If you did not join us last month in August, then you missed out on a lot.
 Worry not, for reading this will help you stay in the loop on what we have been up to lately.
 Whether you are reading this from the comfort of your German Machine 🚗, duvet 🛏️, or otherwise:

 This is Episode #30 of The Kotlin Kenya Newsletter...